jaswantp/WakeUpBruh/Readme.md

     - interval: duration after which timer should 'timeout'
     - oneShot : fire once and be done(true) or repeat unless killed (false)
     - callback: function to call on kill/time out
-    - args    : function arguments to give callback func
+    - args    : arguments passed to callback func
-    - return  : timer id
+    - return  : timerId

     2. Kill an existing timer.
       kill(int timerId) -> void
-    - timerId: A valid timer id.
+    - timerId: A valid timerId.

     3. When a timer has timed-out but not yet killed (oneShot) isZombie(int timerId) -> bool